TotalMilk90/gorgon/gorgon/readme-gorgon.txt

--Added new quests from Ariosh, Rigaldo and Liedel -Added new quest alternative for "Order of the Black Lotus" -Added new encounters to "The Traveler's Gem" and "Borland's Spicy Secret" -Added new area "The Fighting Pits" accessed via the Gorgon's Eye hideout -Added new area "The Black Market" accessed via the Baldur's Gate thieves guild -Added new portraits to all characters
+-Added new quests from Ariosh, Rigaldo and Liedel -Added new quest alternative for "Order of the Black Lotus" -Added new encounters to "The Traveler's Gem" and "Borland's Spicy Secret" -Added new area "The Fighting Pits" accessed via Diomedes at the Gorgon's Eye -Added new area "The Gorgon's Den" accessed via Meredia at the Gorgon's Eye -Added new area "The Black Market" accessed via Thalia at the Baldur's Gate thieves guild -Added new portraits to all characters
 -Added more background NPCs to the Gorgon's Eye hideout -Added City Watch officers throughout Beregost